Dannydropz/phuketradar/replit.md

    - Check the logs to ensure it completes successfully

 **Important**: The GitHub Action runs the standalone script, NOT the web server.
 This prevents continuous scraping and excessive API usage.
 The script exits after making a single request to the cron endpoint on the published Replit app (phuketradar.com).

+**Error Handling**: The `/api/cron/scrape` endpoint always returns HTTP 200 OK (even on errors) to ensure GitHub Actions shows success when articles are published.
+The response payload includes `success: true/false` and detailed status information.
+This prevents false failures in GitHub Actions when partial scraping succeeds.

 ## External Dependencies